WebberZone/top-10/readme.txt

 = Contribute =

 Top 10 is also available on [Github](https://github.com/ajaydsouza/top-10) So, if you've got some cool feature that you'd like to implement into the plugin or a bug you've been able to fix, consider forking the project and sending me a pull request.
+Please don't use that for support requests.

 == Screenshots ==